 In this immense pressure, MS Dhoni swung his bat on the third delivery, and the ball flew to the gallery.
-It was recorded as a 112 meters long hit.
+It was recorded as a 112-meter-long hit.
 Dhoni finished off the match in style bringing India the victory.

 Highest Six In Cricket History 250 meters

-Well, practically it’s not possible for anyone to hit a 250 meters six.
+Well, practically it’s not possible for anyone to hit a 250-meter six.
 I mean, there’s a thing called Physics, right?
-No wonder there’s no official record of hitting a 250 meters high six, though you’ll find articles and videos on the internet claiming some batsmen hit this impossible shot and the names vary from one site to another.
+No wonder there’s no official record of hitting a 250-meter-high six, though you’ll find articles and videos on the internet claiming some batsmen hit this impossible shot and the names vary from one site to another.
 But all these are unofficial videos and records which have no authentication.